 But, there are SO many shows it’s hard to know which ones are worth planning time for.
-So, this list should help you with best shows and tips on how you can make sure you see them.
+So, this list should help you with the best shows and tips on how you can make sure you see them.

-Here’s the parades and shows at Walt Disney World you CANNOT MISS!
+Here are the parades and shows at Walt Disney World you CANNOT MISS!